paypal/buttonmanager-sdk-php/README.md

    * Update the sdk_config.ini with your API credentials.
    * Require "PPBootStrap.php" in your application. [copy it from vendor/paypal/buttonmanager-sdk-php/sample/ if using composer]
-   * To run samples : copy samples in [vendor/paypal/buttonmanager-sdk-php/] to root directory and run in browser
+   * To run samples
+      * Copy samples in [vendor/paypal/buttonmanager-sdk-php/] to root directory and run in browser
    * To build your own application:
       * Instantiate a service wrapper object.
       * Instantiate a request object as per your project's needs.
 All the API request and response classes are available in services\PayPalAPIInterfaceService\PayPalAPIInterfaceServiceService.php
       * Invoke the appropriate method on the service object.

 For example,